anisyanka/learn-embedded-linux/README.md

  - u-boot.map is table of symbols
  - u-boot.bin is itself bootloader with dtb ready for executing in a target

+## The Linux kernel
+First of all we need to configure th kernel for our board.
+There are a lot of already ready config files.
+We may find its into ``arch/$ARCH/configs/`` directory.

+### Configuration

+The kernel uses ``Kconfig`` system to configure whole system and then ``Kbuild`` system to build the one.

 ## Installing all images to the BBB
 The BBB has a JTAG-connector on the board, that's why we can flash the uboot to RAM, run it and, with help uboot command line, copy its code to flash card.
 But I have no JTAG for armv7.
 I will use a SD-card and my work station to prepare the uboot for the BBB.